JarleSoelie/pRad/README.md

 REMEMBER to check all the paths to the appropriate output files from the GATE simulation!

-For more information about the tracking system properties chosen for the simulations and reconstruction, see:<br /> The impact of tracking system properties on the most likely path estimation in proton CT, C. Bopp, et.al, DOI: 10.1088/0031-9155/59/23/N197 <br />
+For more information about the tracking system properties chosen for the simulations and reconstruction, see:<br /> The impact of tracking system properties on the most likely path estimation in proton CT, C. Bopp, et.al, **DOI: 10.1088/0031-9155/59/23/N197** <br />

-For more information on the MLP algorithm applied to this work, see: <br /> A comprehensive theoretical comparison of proton imaging set-ups in terms of spatial resolution, N. Krah et.al., DOI: 10.1088/1361-6560/aaca1f <br />
+For more information on the MLP algorithm applied to this work, see: <br /> A comprehensive theoretical comparison of proton imaging set-ups in terms of spatial resolution, N. Krah et.al., **DOI: 10.1088/1361-6560/aaca1f** <br />

-For more information about the radiograph reconstruction algorithm used, see: <br /> A maximum likelihood method for high resolution proton radiography/proton CT, C.A.Collins-Fekete et.al., DOI: 10.1088/0031-9155/61/23/8232 <br />
+For more information about the radiograph reconstruction algorithm used, see: <br /> A maximum likelihood method for high resolution proton radiography/proton CT, C.A.Collins-Fekete et.al., DOI: **10.1088/0031-9155/61/23/8232** <br />

+For more information on how this code has been used and results from it, see: <br /> Image quality of list-mode proton imaging without front trackers, J.R.
+Sølie, et. al., **DOI: 10.1088/1361-6560/ab8ddb**<br />

 **createTree.cc**<br />
 First of all, make sure you are using either the ideal trackers or realistic trackers!
 Change the variable on line 38:<br />